 One evening this woman showed up to class in sweats and carrying a yoga mat of her own.
 She sat down and took off her shoes.
 I caught her eye and she gave a slight, shy smile before she went seriously into her pre-yoga practice cross legged seat.

-It was as if she knew she had found something, here.
+It was as if she knew she had found something here.
+She was claiming something; her right to be there, her willingness to explore, her own potential.
 She was willing to see what else she might find.

 A week or two later, she took her yoga mat out of the back corner and found a place in the front row.